The UO DIBELS Data System was developed and is maintained by education experts at the University of Oregon's Center on Teaching and Learning.

 As we look toward the future, we are excited about continuing our research and service in data-based assessment and decision making.
 However, we are equally excited about expanding our services to capitalize on our long-standing legacy of designing and delivering effective research-based instructional interventions in reading, mathematics, science, and other academic topics.

 The DIBELS Data System (DDS) was developed at the University of Oregon.
 Initially, the DDS accommodated a few DIBELS screening measures for students in kindergarten through grade 3 with limited reporting capabilities.
-The DDS now accommodates DIBELS progress monitoring data in addition to screening data for all DIBELS measures in kindergarten through grade 6, for both DIBELS Next and DIBELS 6th Edition, with a variety of reports available to assist educators with instructional decision-making.
+The DDS now accommodates DIBELS progress monitoring data in addition to screening data for all DIBELS measures in kindergarten through grade 6, for both DIBELS Next and DIBELS 6th Edition, and DIBELS 8th Edition in kindergarten through grade 8.

-In addition to providing a data entry and reporting system for DIBELS measures, the DDS now also accommodates screening and progress monitoring for Indicadores Dinámicos del Éxito en la Lectura (IDEL) the Spanish version of the DIBELS measures, in kindergarten through grade 3; easyCBM math measures for kindergarten through grade 6; and an additional outcome measure of the school's choice.
+In addition to providing a data entry and reporting system for DIBELS measures, the DDS now also accommodates screening and progress monitoring for Indicadores Dinámicos del Éxito en la Lectura (IDEL) the Spanish version of the DIBELS measures, in kindergarten through grade 3; easyCBM math and reading measures for kindergarten through grade 8; and an additional outcome measure of the school's choice.

 Originally serving only a handful of schools, the DIBELS Data System now provides services to thousands of schools across the U.S. and in all 50 states, and internationally.
 In the process of growing both the services offered and the number of schools we serve, we have also expanded our DDS team.
 Our current team is comprised of approximately two-dozen members who provide customer support, software application development, research analysis, and leadership for the DDS.